Events and absences

 Example: An event lasts 2 hours, divided into 4 thematic units (4 x 0.5 hours).

-Lecturers: A course coach must be selected for each appointment.
+Lecturers: A course coach must be selected for each event.
 Only the selected course coach can carry out attendance checks.
 (Only a person who also has the role of "Coach" can be added as a lecturer.)
 If a course owner also wishes to take on this role, they must additionally register as a course coach for the course.

 Preparation/Follow-up: If you would like to give participants a pre- or post-assignment for the respective event, you can add it here.
 It will be displayed in the calendar if the dates are synchronized with the course calendar (Course Administration > Settings > Implementation tab).